Is Aloe Vera Safe for Cats? No | Here’s What Vets Say

 A house cat sitting near an aloe vera plant, showing a common household setup where plant safety matters

-Why Aloe Vera Is Not Considered Safe for Cats
+Why Aloe Vera Is Not Safe for Cats?

 A gray cat biting an aloe vera plant leaf, showing a common risk scenario for cats and houseplants